 Michael Spiro has been a 3rd-Party Recruiter and Account Executive for over 14 years.
 He is currently the Senior Finance Recruiter at Experis, a dedicated business unit of ManpowerGroup — a $22 Billion publicly-traded staffing firm operating out of over 3,600 offices in more than 80 countries.
 As its name implies, Experis (“Experience” + “Expertise”) focuses on high end project solutions and professional talent resourcing in three areas: IT, Finance and Engineering.
 Experis Finance (formerly Jefferson Wells) specializes in Finance/Accounting, Risk Advisory Services, Tax and Technology.
-He is also the President of Midas Recruiting, an Executive Search Firm specializing in the recruitment and placement of top-performing sales professionals throughout the United States.
+He is also the President of Midas Recruiting, a boutique head-hunting firm specializing in the recruitment and placement of top-performing executives and professionals throughout the United States.
 Recently he was the Director of Talent at Patina Solutions, a Professional Services Firm specializing in deploying professionals with 25 or more years of work experience on contract/consulting engagements.
 Prior to that, Michael worked for two of the largest publicly-traded executive search firms in North America – Management Recruiters International (MRI) and Kforce Professional Staffing – where his specialty area was permanent placement.
 Michael has sourced candidates for clients in multiple industries, including Software Development, Manufacturing, Banking, Insurance, Legal, Retail and Medical.
 He has recruited candidates for positions in Sales, Healthcare, Information Technology (IT) and Finance & Accounting.

 Before his career in the staffing industry, Michael was a director-level manager and department head for a $10 million non-profit social-services organization.
 And in a former life, Michael was active in the entertainment industry, with extensive road-warrior experience as a touring performer (singer-songwriter / guitarist / comedian) and as a recording artist, music producer and booking agent.